-Before starting any healthy eating programme, please read how to choose your meal plan to make sure you follow the plan that's right for you.
+There’s no one-size-fits-all for choosing a meal plan.
+Before you begin any healthy eating programme, read our guide on how to choose your meal plan to make sure you follow the plan that's right for you.

 Please note that the full nutritional information and exact specifications for all meals and snacks is available in the PDF only, and not listed below.